• Skip to primary navigation

 We are in the swing of tomato season here in South Florida so my heirlooms are delivering a mix of beauties daily.
 So i sliced up different varieties, shapes and colors to throw in my salad, but really whatever tomatoes you like or you can get your hands on will work here.
 The juicier the better so they add nice flavor to the dressing as well.

-About the Vegan Feta Cheese
+About the Feta Cheese

-The Zesty Dressing:
+The Zesty Dressing

-A simple but classic Mediterranean dressing of olive oil and red wine vinegar with a pinch of oregano helps the fresh flavors of the veggies shine through in every bite.
+A simple but classic Mediterranean style dressing of olive oil and red wine vinegar with a pinch of oregano helps the fresh flavors of the veggies shine through in every bite.
 Season to taste with sea salt and freshly cracked pepper but keep in mind you have plenty of salty olives, capers and feta already in the mix.
 So it’s best to toss your salad first then adjust seasonings.

 • How long does quinoa salad last in the fridge ?
 In general I would store plain quinoa in the fridge up to one week but because this salad has a lot of fresh vegetables in the mix I wouldn’t keep it for more 3 days.
 But let’s be honest, it will be gone before day 2 comes around.

-• Is quinoa a whole grain? quinoa is actually a seed not a grain, it’s a complete source of protein containing all the 9 essential amino-acids and also gluten-free!
+• Is quinoa a whole grain?
+Quinoa is actually a seed not a grain, it’s a complete source of protein containing all the 9 essential amino-acids and also gluten-free!

-More Quinoa Recipes to Try:
+Quinoa Recipes

 Mediterranean Quinoa Salad Recipe ~ Vegan + Gluten-free

-Mediterranean Quinoa Salad (Vegan +GF)
+Vegan Quinoa Salad

-Prep Time 15 minutes
+Prep Time:15 minutes

-Cook Time 15 minutes
+Cook Time:15 minutes

-Total Time 30 minutes
+Total Time:30 minutes

 Ingredients